William O. Jenkins

-William Oscar Jenkins (1878-1963) was an American businessman who made great wealth in Mexico.
+Guillermo Oscar Jenkins (1878-1963) was an American-Mexican businessman who became one of the wealthiest men in Mexico of his time.
 He was born May 18, 1878, in Shelbyville, Tennessee.
-He was originally a mechanic who moved to Mexico.
+He was originally a mechanic who moved to Monterrey, Mexico.
 He served during the Mexican Revolution as a minor consular official at Puebla, Mexico.
 While serving as consul, he was kidnapped by revolutionary forces and held for ransom.
 Once released he was arrested for allegedly arranging the kidnapping, but he was never convicted of such actions.
 He was active by turns in hosiery, sugar, theaters and banking.
+He was a leading role in the founding of Bancomer.